GUI Testing Guide

 *If you choose to write test scripts, this information appears in the test script rather than the test case.
 See below

 Applying “best practices” to your test case design can help improve the quality of your tests.
-Following are suggestions for making your GUI test cases easier to maintain and execute.
+Here are some suggestions to make GUI testing easier to maintain and execute.

 Separating test data from your test cases will make them easier to maintain.
 For example, the “valid username and password” test case should not include the actual username and password data values.
 Instead, these data values should be kept in a spreadsheet or database – whether the GUI tests are performed manually or with the help of test automation software.
 Likewise, it is also a good idea to separate information about the environment from the test case.
 Should the team decide to test on a new platform, it will not be necessary to change the test case itself.

 Be sure to write both positive test and negative test cases.
-A positive test case verifies the behavior of the AUT when a user enters valid data.
-A negative test case verifies the response of the AUT to invalid data.
+A positive test case verifies the behavior of the AUT when a user enters valid data, while a negative test case verifies the response of the AUT to invalid data.
 For example, the cloud-based shopping application might have the following test cases:

 • Positive test case: enter a valid credit card in the payment field.
 The test succeeds if the AUT accepts a valid payment method.